createdByAbo/crossWordChecker/README.md

-# crossWordChecker
+### readme.md will be compleated soon

+- -jupyter notebook file is bad working sketch witch will refactored in python.
-This program analize crossword and find words in it
+- -this program was analizing excel file with crossword and find words in it.
+- -program will be relased at MIT licence.

+- -more soon -abo